Charges for Murder and Homicide in Florida

 Mistakes to Avoid When Being Investigated for Murder

 This should not be construed as legal advice.
-If you are under suspicion of murder, you should immediately contact a criminal defense attorney in South Florida, like Matt Shafran of Weinstein Legal, for actual legal advice.
+If you are under suspicion of murder, you should immediately contact a criminal defense attorney in Florida, like Matt Shafran of Weinstein Legal, for actual legal advice.

 Exercise Your Right to Remain Silent

 If the police ask you questions, you should respond by requesting to speak to an attorney.
 If they continue to press you, the information will be inadmissible.
 Ask if you’re under arrest.
 If you’re not, you can leave and call an attorney.